 Cancer rehabilitation is available to every cancer patient.
 The specific therapeutic treatments are determined by the type of cancer and its severity.
 Though not all the same, all cancer patients will have the option of cancer rehabilitation as part of their treatment plan.

 The forms of cancer rehabilitation a patient receives can be quite different, though all share some common elements.
 Some people will require palliative care, while others may require occupational therapy.
-There are a wide range of treatments and therapies that can significantly improve the quality of life for cancer survivors.
+There is a wide range of treatments and therapies that can significantly improve the quality of life for cancer survivors.

-Many people also benefit from the emotional and spiritual support offered through both one-on-one and group therapy.
+Many people also benefit from the emotional and spiritual support offered through both 1-on-1 and group therapy.
 Counseling and supportive interaction with other cancer survivors is a crucial part of a cancer rehabilitation program.

 How does cancer rehabilitation work?